eriknyquist/wikichangewatcher/README.rst

     ).set_match_type(MatchType.ANY).on_match(match_handler)

-Finally, here is a slightly more complex example, which uses both bitwise AND / OR operators to create a filter that matches any IPv6 or IPv6 address, *and* a specific page URL:
+Finally, here is a slightly more complex example, which uses both bitwise AND / OR operators together to create a filter that matches any IPv4 or IPv6 address, *and* a specific page URL:

 .. code:: python